HuyaneMatsu/vampytest/README.md

 - **Encourages modular and isolated testing**

     Relative import based testing promotes modular and isolated testing practices.
-    It encouraging the testing of individual units in isolation.
+    It's encouraging the testing of individual units in isolation.
     This isolation makes it easier to pinpoint issues, debug problems, and maintain the codebase.
     It also supports the principles of unit testing, where individual units of code are tested independently for their expected behavior.